danielk9538/sep11-freedom-project/blog/entry01.md

 # Entry 1
 ##### 11/11/23

 I've decided to  use the tool Kaboom to create a platformer game.
 I've completed the tutorial and tinkered with it in jsbin.
-I have learned  to create a character that can move side to side using `onkeyDown` and `player.move(-speed, 0)` these allow
+I have learned  to create a character that can move side to side using `onkeyDown` and `player.move(-speed, 0)` these allow for the arrow keys to direct the character.

 ```javascript
 // onKeyDown() registers an event that runs every frame as long as user is holding a certain key